 We wanted to see if it was possible to capture the kind of snowfall North America would be proud of, but on the doorstep of the U.K for just a weekend.
 So Kevin, Tara and I took to the skies and went to find out what Myrkdalen had to offer.

-Norway has the world’s second longest coastline and the views from the plane on landing were just a hint of the stunning scenery that was to follow.
+Norway has the world’s eighth longest coastline and the views from the plane on landing were just a hint of the stunning scenery that was to follow.
 The airport was next to lakes and pine forests and you truly feel as though you are entering one of the most stunning landscapes on the planet.

 The transfer route follows that of the Oslo to Bergen Railway through some of the most impressive natural landscapes in the world.
 The fjords create steep valleys with incredible waterfalls and really give you a sense of amazement.